fhoffa/bqtail/README.md

 ## Motivation

-The goal of this project is to provide a single point of robust and cost-effective event driven, data ingestion to Big Query.
+The goal of this project is to provide a single point of robust and cost-effective event driven, data ingestion to BigQuery.
 BqTail elegantly addresses  BigQuery limitations/restriction/quotas (load jobs per table, project, corrupted data files) with batching and transient project(s)/dataset approach.
 In addition it also provides data transformation enrichment and deduplication capabilities.